HewlettPackard/POSH-HPEOneView-docs/docs/cmdlets/v5.20/servers/set-hpovserveronetimeboot.md

 ### -InputObject &lt;Object&gt;

-The server hardware or server profile resource object from `Get-HPOVServer` or `Get-HPOVServerProfile`.
+The server hardware or server profile resource object from Get-HPOVServer or Get-HPOVServerProfile.
 If providing a server profile resource, it must be assigned to a server in order for one time boot settings to be returned.

 | Aliases | Server |
 | :--- | :--- |